conan-io/conan-center-index/docs/developing_recipes_locally.md

 >
 > When running the client for the first time.

 You will need to setup profiles.
-This is one of the changes in 2.0, the default profile is now opt-in and no longer generated automatically.
+This is one of the changes in 2.0.
+The default profile is now opt-in and no longer generated automatically.

 ```sh
 conan profile detect